Medically reviewed by Drugs.com. Last updated on Jul 15, 2020.

 Dosing: Adjustment for Toxicity

-Grade 3 rash or acneiform rash that does not resolve to grade 2 or lower within 6 weeks: Permanently discontinue.
+Grade 3 rash or acneiform rash that does not resolve to grade 2 or lower within 6 weeks: Permanently discontinue necitumumab.

-Grade 3 rash or acneiform rash that worsens or is intolerable at the 400 mg dose: Permanently discontinue.
+Grade 3 rash or acneiform rash that worsens or is intolerable at the 400 mg dose: Permanently discontinue necitumumab.

-Thromboembolic events: Serious or life-threatening VTE or ATE: Discontinue treatment.
+Thromboembolic events: Serious or life-threatening venous thromboembolism or arterial thromboembolism: Discontinue treatment necitumumab.

 Dilute for infusion in NS to a total volume of 250 mL (do not use solutions containing dextrose).
 Gently invert to mix; do not shake.